emad-elsaid/xlog/docs/Usage.md

 Usage of xlog:
   -activitypub.domain string
     	domain used for activitypub stream absolute URLs -activitypub.icon string
-        the path to the activitypub profile icon. mastodon use it as profile picture for example. (default "/public/logo.png")
+    	the path to the activitypub profile icon. mastodon use it as profile picture for example. (default "/public/logo.png") -activitypub.image string
-  -activitypub.image string
     	the path to the activitypub profile image. mastodon use it as profile cover for example. (default "/public/logo.png") -activitypub.summary string
     	summary of the user for activitypub actor -activitypub.username string
     	username for activitypub actor
   -bind string
     	IP and port to bind the web server to (default "127.0.0.1:3000") -build string
-        Build all pages as static site in this directory -custom_css string
+    	Build all pages as static site in this directory -custom_after_view string
+    	path to a file it's content will be included in every page AFTER the content of the page -custom_before_view string
+    	path to a file it's content will be included in every page BEFORE the content of the page -custom_css string
     	Custom CSS file path
-  -disqus string
+  -custom_head string
+    	path to a file it's content will be included in every page <head> tag -disqus string
     	Disqus domain name for example: xlog-emadelsaid.disqus.com -github.branch string
-        Github repository branch to use for 'edit on Github' quick action (default "master") -github.repo string
+    	[Deprecated] Github repository branch to use for 'edit on Github' quick action (default "master") -github.repo string
-        Github repository to use for 'edit on Github' quick action -gpg string
+    	[Deprecated] Github repository to use for 'edit on Github' quick action e.g https://github.com/emad-elsaid/xlog -github.url string
+    	Repository url for 'edit on Github' quick action e.g https://github.com/emad-elsaid/xlog/edit/master/docs -gpg string
     	PGP key ID to decrypt and edit .md.pgp files using gpg. if empty encryption will be off -html
     	Consider HTML files as pages
   -index string
-        Index file name used as home page (default "index") -og.domain string
+    	Index file name used as home page (default "index") -notfoundpage string
+    	Custom not found page (default "404")
+  -og.domain string
     	opengraph domain name to be used for meta tags of og:* and twitter:*
   -pandoc
     	Use pandoc to render .org, .rst, .rtf, .odt -readonly
     	Should xlog hide write operations, read-only means all write operations will be disabled -rss.description string
     	RSS feed description
   -rss.domain string
     	RSS domain name to be used for RSS feed. without HTTPS:// -rss.limit int
     	Limit the number of items in the RSS feed to this amount (default 30) -serve-insecure
     	Accept http connections and forward crsf cookie over non secure connections -sidebar
     	Should render sidebar. (default true) -sitemap.domain string
     	domain name without protocol or trailing / to use for sitemap loc -sitename string
     	Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string
-        Directory that will act as a storage (default "/path/to/source") -twitter.username string
+    	Directory that will act as a storage (default "/home/emad/code/xlog") -twitter.username string
     	user twitter account @handle. including the @
 ```